One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Related Works

-A thorough search of the relevant literature yielded only two semi-supervised learning algorithms designed specifically for glaucoma diagnosis \cite{diaz2019retinal, al2019semi}. \cite{diaz2019retinal} uses a deep convolutional generative adversarial network (DCGAN) \cite{radford2015unsupervised} to learn glaucoma diagnosis in a semi-supervised fashion, where the discriminator simultaneously learns two tasks: (a) classify healthy and glaucomatous optic neuropathy (GON) fundus images, and (b) classify real and fake fundus images.
-The classifier for the former task is then employed to diagnose glaucoma. \cite{al2019semi} is based on self-training \cite{selftraining}, a typical SSL approach that requires a pretrained model (typically yielded via supervised learning) to produce pseudo labels of the unlabeled data.
-However, developing an effective policy to identify reliable predictions to produce pseudo labels is the key to SSL, and the pseudo labels provided by a single pretrained CNN are usually not reliable enough to be used for CNN fine tuning \cite{van2020survey}.
-Moreover, preparing a reliable pretrained classifier with only a small amount of labeled data is notably demanding.
-In this paper, we combine SSL with LSL to address these issues using glaucoma diagnosis as an example case.
-Specifically, our proposed OVV self-training strategy, as introduced in Sec. \ref{sec.ovv}, is motivated by the mechanism of \textit{learning with external memory}, used in LSL \cite{miller2016key}, where the labels of unlabeled training data are predicted by a classifier trained via low-shot learning and a small collection of fundus images used to train the classifier.
+A thorough search of the relevant literature yielded only two published studies on semi-supervised learning specifically for glaucoma diagnosis \cite{diaz2019retinal, al2019semi}.
+Diaz-Pinto \etal \cite{diaz2019retinal} utilized a deep convolutional generative adversarial network (DCGAN) \cite{radford2015unsupervised} for semi-supervised learning of glaucoma diagnosis, where the discriminator is trained to classify healthy and glaucomatous optic neuropathy (GON) fundus images, while also distinguishing between real and fake fundus images.
+The classifier for the former task is then employed for glaucoma diagnosis.
+On the other hand, Al Ghamdi \etal \cite{al2019semi} developed a glaucoma diagnosis approach based on self-training \cite{selftraining}, which is a typical semi-supervised learning approach that uses a pre-trained model (typically yielded via supervised learning) to produce pseudo labels of the unlabeled data.
+However, producing reliable pseudo labels is a significant challenge in self-training, and the pseudo labels generated by a single pre-trained CNN are usually not trustworthy enough for CNN fine-tuning \cite{van2020survey}.
+Additionally, training a reliable pre-trained classifier with only a small amount of labeled data is notably demanding.
+In this article, we combine semi-supervised learning with low-shot learning to address these issues using glaucoma diagnosis as an example case.
+Specifically, our proposed OVV self-training strategy, as discussed in Sect. \ref{sec.ovv}, is inspired by the mechanism of \textit{learning with external memory} (LwEM), used in low-shot learning \cite{miller2016key}, where the labels of unlabeled training data are predicted by a classifier trained via low-shot learning on a small collection of fundus images with ground-truth labels.